Duloxetine pregnancy risk

 When taking duloxetine during pregnancy, it is important to be aware of the potential risks it may pose to the fetus.
 Studies have shown that duloxetine can cross the placenta and reach the developing baby, leading to potential adverse effects.

-See also Duloxetine 60 israel
+See also Duloxetine withdrawal duration

 Some of the risks associated with duloxetine use during pregnancy include an increased risk of preterm birth, low birth weight, and possible withdrawal symptoms in the newborn.
 Additionally, there is a potential link between duloxetine use in the third trimester and a rare but serious condition known as persistent pulmonary hypertension of the newborn (PPHN).